mbj27/Topology-of-adolescent-mental-health/README.md

 6. AHBA gene expression x Psychopathology connectivity PLS (Gene_annotation.ipynb)
 7. Gene Ontology - g:Profiler documentation

+*To apply analysis for your own data*, download code files, substitute data files for your own data (code contains steps such as alignment and expected data shape) and run analysis in specified order.

-To directly replicate the analysis, access to original ABCD data is required.
+*To replicate the reported analysis*, authorised access to ABCD data is required.
 Preprocessing files demonstrate steps necessary to obtain analysis variables from raw data in the 5.1 ABCD release.

 #### To trial functionality of main analytical scripts on simulated data